Tourism Development & Promotion

 - Foster the work of public-private partnerships in the provision of tourism services and site management

-The Tourism Development and Promotion project works to consolidate what is now a fragmented tourism offer in the six Western Balkan economies - Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, Serbia and The Former Yugoslav Republic of Macedonia – through the creation of joint regional (3+ economies) tourism routes and offers which would attract more international tourists, lengthen their stay in the region, increase revenues and contribute to the employment in the industry.
+The Tourism Development and Promotion project works to consolidate what is now a fragmented tourism offer in the six Western Balkan economies - Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia and Serbia – through the creation of joint regional (3+ economies) tourism routes and offers which would attract more international tourists, lengthen their stay in the region, increase revenues and contribute to the employment in the industry.